Lebanon:Operations of the Islamic Resistance on Saturday, Ma...

 In support of our defiant Palestinian people in the Gaza Strip, and as part of backing its daring and honorable resistance:

+- The Islamic Resistance fighters targeted at 1:20 a.m.
+“Israeli” troops and their military vehicles moving in the “Al-Malikiyya” Site and its vicinity with rocket artillery, scoring accurate hits.

-- The Islamic Resistance fighters targeted at 12:00 p.m. the “Ramim” [Hunin] Barracks with artillery shells.
+- The Islamic Resistance fighters targeted at 08:00 a.m. the “Ramim” [Hunin] Barracks with a Burkan rocket, scoring direct hits.

-- The Islamic Resistance fighters targeted at 12:20 p.m. an aerial operation with two offensive drones on two Iron Dome platforms the “Kfar Blum” Air Site, scoring direct hits.
+- The Islamic Resistance fighters targeted at 12:20 p.m. the “Khirbet Ma’er” Barracks with rocket artillery.

-- The Islamic Resistance fighters confronted at 4:50 p.m. the “Ruwaisat Al-Alam” Site in the occupied Lebanese Kfarchouba hills with artillery shells, scoring direct hits.
+- The Islamic Resistance fighters targeted at 4:30 p.m. the “Ruwaisat Al-Alam” Site in the occupied Lebanese Kfarchouba Hills with a Burkan rocket, scoring direct hits

 {And victory comes only from Allah – the Almighty, All-Wise}